 Allows for erosion, nutrient leaching and nutrient loss through insufficient plant cover and root density and diversity.

-Livelihoods in Regenerative Soil and Land Care
+Livelihoods and Services in Regenerative Soil and Land Care

 Food waste diversion, collection and composting

 Soil rehabilitation – subsoiling and biology introduction (compost, EM, Mycorrhizae)